 - Restricted Stock Units Except in the context of a change of control, upon a recipient's termination for any reason, all outstanding unvested RSUs will be forfeited.
-In connection with a change of control, the RSUs will vest in full if the recipient is terminated by the Company without cause or terminates with good reason within one year following the change of control. - Performance-Based Restricted Stock Units Except in the context of a change of control, upon a recipient's termination for any reason, all outstanding unvested performance-based RSUs will be forfeited.
-In connection with a change of control, all outstanding performance-based RSUs will convert to timebased RSUs at the target level, which shall vest in full if the recipient is terminated by the Company without cause or terminates with good reason within one year following the change of control.
+In connection with a change of control, the RSUs will vest in full if the recipient is terminated by the Company without cause or terminates with good reason within one year following the change of control, unless otherwise provided in an executive's change of control agreement. - Performance-Based Restricted Stock Units Except in the context of a change of control, upon a recipient's termination for any reason, all outstanding unvested performance-based RSUs will be forfeited.
+In connection with a change of control, all outstanding performance-based RSUs will convert to time-based RSUs at the target level, which shall vest in full if the recipient is terminated by the Company without cause or terminates with good reason within one year following the change of control.

-The following table quantifies the potential payments to our current NEOs under the contracts, arrangements or plans discussed above, in connection with a termination of employment by the Company without cause or by the NEO with good reason following a change of control, assuming a December 31, 2023, termination date, and where applicable, using the closing price of our common stock as of December 29, 2023 of 4.33.
+The following table quantifies the potential payments to our current NEOs under the contracts, arrangements or plans discussed above, in connection with a termination of employment by the Company without cause or by the NEO with good reason following a change of control, assuming a December 31, 2024, termination date, and where applicable, using the closing price of our common stock (\$6.81) as of December 31, 2024.
 The table below does not include amounts that may be payable under our 401(k) plan.

-Name ro-Rata Sonus (1) Sever ance Payment RSUs (Unv ested and Accelerated) (2) Welf are Benefits Total (3) Richard W. Heo \$ 487,000 \$ 2,435,000 \$ 2,016,759 \$ 36,337 \$ 4,975,096 Westley S. Stockton 273,600 1,231,200 1,008,388 36,337 2,549,525 James L. Morvant 219,713 219,713
+Pro-Rata Name Bonus (1) Sev verance Payment RSU Js (Unvested and Accelerated) (2) ١ Welfare Benefits Total (3) Richard W. Heo \$ 602,185 \$ 2,435,000 \$ 1,897,299 \$ 41,232 \$ 4,975,716 Westley S. Stockton 343,262 1,231,200 954,926 41,232 2,570,620 James L. Morvant 208,788 208,788

-() In addition, Messrs.
+(1) In addition, Messrs.
 Heo and Stockton would receive the pro-rata bonus in connection with a termination due to death, disability or retirement following a change of control.

-(2) Although the Committee did not certify the full-year performance results until early 2024, for purposes of this table we have assumed that the full payout amount of the 2023 performance-based RSUs (based on 139.1% achievement) was outstanding at December 31, 2023.
+Although the Committee did not certify the full-year performance results until early 2025, for purposes of this table we have assumed that the 2024 performance-based RSUs were outstanding at December 31, 2024.